Working together

 The best fit is a problem where the obvious solution may not be the right solution.

-This often includes growth problems, information problems, product problems, decision problems, and situations where software, AI, and human judgment need to work together.
+This often includes uncertainty, unclear direction, missing capability, product questions, information overload, workflow problems, and situations where human judgment, AI, and software need to work together.

-If the problem involves uncertainty, unclear structure, or sits between strategy and implementation, it is usually worth discussing.
+If the problem involves uncertainty, unclear structure, competing options, or a gap between thinking and implementation, it is usually worth discussing.

 You do not need to arrive with a perfect brief.
-A first conversation can simply clarify whether the issue is a framing problem, a system problem, or something else.
+A first conversation can simply clarify whether the issue is mainly about understanding, direction, capability, or some combination.

 See Contact.

-The value here is strongest when the problem itself still requires judgment.
+The value here is strongest when the problem still requires judgment, framing, allocation, or solution design.

 No. In many cases, the first step is clarifying the problem itself.